daviderestivo/nsm/README.md

 ## Next Steps

-- Explore NSM examples in the `examples/` directory
+- Explore NSM examples in the `examples/` directory:
+  - [Firewall Service](examples/firewall-service/) - Traffic filtering with NSM
 - Configure monitoring and logging for production
 - Implement GitOps workflows
 - Use private subnets for production deployments